 - Care for yourself in relation to an illness or medical event

-When the benefits of Paid Family and Medical Leave become available in 2020, if you are eligible, you will be entitled to take up to 12 weeks (18 weeks in limited special circumstances) of paid leave.
+If you are eligible, you're entitled to take up to 12 weeks (18 weeks in limited special circumstances) of paid leave.
 Washington's law includes partial wage replacement, and your benefits will depend on how much you earn in a typical week.

 Is the program mandatory?